 - The Board structure, composition and succession

-The Committee comprises David Lindsell (as Chair), Tim Cobbold, Nicola Hodson, David Nussbaum, Vanessa Simms and Tony Thorne.
+The Committee comprises Vanessa Simms (as Chair), Tim Cobbold, Nicola Hodson, David Nussbaum, Tony Thorne and John Baxter CBE.

-The Board is satisfied that the membership of the Committee meets the requirement for recent and relevant financial experience.
+The Board is satisfied that the Committee have the requisite recent and relevant financial experience.
 The Company Secretary acts as Secretary to the Committee.